 I was in the military.
 Can I apply my military time to my retirement with the Ohio State Highway Patrol?

 You can buy your years of military service to go toward your retirement.
-However, you have to have 25 years of State of Ohio service with the Division to retire at full benefits.
-You should also remember, you can not be any older than 34 to enter our Academy training and we must retire at 60.
+However, you must have 25 years of State of Ohio service with the Division to retire at full benefits.
+You should also remember, you cannot be any older than 34 to enter our Academy training and we must retire at 60.

 I am active military when is the best time to apply?

-Since the application process requires applicants appear in Columbus for various stages, it is best to apply when the applicant reaches their ETS or terminal leave date.
+Since the application process requires applicants appear in Columbus for various stages, it is best to apply when the applicant reaches their Expiration Term of Service or terminal leave date.